-“The zvelo SDK integration was very straightforward. zvelo prepared a Linux Debian SDK tailored for our specific needs and we had excellent engineering support throughout the integration and subsequent go-live.”-Director of Development, Network
+“The zvelo SDK integration was very straightforward. zvelo prepared a Linux Debian SDK tailored for our specific needs and we had excellent engineering support throughout the integration and subsequent go-live.”

 Benefits of zveloDB

-zveloDB’s 99.99% coverage of the ActiveWeb sites visited by users, combined with zveloNET’s real-time AutoCategorization and malicious detection support for new sites and changes in content for social sites, provided the Network with significantly improved ad placement effectiveness and eliminated ads being placed on infected or compromised sites.
+zveloDB’s 99.99% coverage of the ActiveWeb sites visited by users combined with zvelo’s AI-based web content categorization platform provided the Network with significantly improved ad placement effectiveness and increased overall brand safety for its clients.

 The Network was able to make much-needed improvements to its ad campaign verification, ad placement and reporting.
 Further, the upgraded Campaign 2.0 systems cut down dramatically on the customer and brand issues that the Network had been experiencing.